Hexapoda: Morphology

 The mouth lies between the fourth and fifth segments and is covered by a projection from the sixth, called the labrum (upper lip).
 In true insects (class Insecta) the mouthparts are exposed or ectognathous, while in other groups they are enveloped or endognathous.
 Similar appendages are found on the heads of Myriapoda and Crustacea, although the crustaceans have secondary antennae.

-Collembolans and diplurans have segmented antenna; each segment has its own set of muscles.
-The antennea of insects consist of just three segments; the scape, the pedicel and the flagellum.
-Muscles occurs only in the first two segments.
-The third segment, the flagellum, don't have any muscles and is composed of a various number of annuli.
-This type of antenna is therefore called annulated antenna.
+Collembola and Diplura have segmented antenna: each segment has its own set of muscles.
+The antennae of insects consist of just three segments: the scape, the pedicel and the flagellum.
+Muscles occur only in the first two segments.
+The third segment, the flagellum, has no muscles and is composed of a various number of annuli.
+This type of antenna is therefore called an annulated antenna.
 Johnston's organ, which is found on the pedicel, is absent in the Entognatha.

 The thorax is composed of three segments, each of which bears a single pair of legs.
-As is typical of arthropods adapted to life on land, each leg has only a single walking branch composed of five segments, without the gill branches found in some other arthropods and with gill on the abdominal segments of some immature aquatic insects.
+As is typical of arthropods adapted to life on land, each leg has a single walking branch composed of five segments.
+The legs do not have the gill branches found in some other arthropods.
 In most insects the second and third thoracic segments also support wings.
 It has been suggested that these may be homologous to the gill branches of crustaceans, or they may have developed from extensions of the segments themselves.

-The abdomen follow epimorphic development, where all segments are already present at the end of embryonic development in all the hexapod groups except for Protura, which has an anamorphic development where the hatched juveniles has an incomplete complement of segments, and goes through a post-embryonic segment addition with each molting before the final adult number of segments is reached.
+The abdomen follows an epimorphic developmental pattern, where all segments are already present at the end of embryonic development, in all the hexapod groups except for the Protura, which follow an anamorphic developmental pattern, where the hatched juveniles have an incomplete complement of segments and go through a post-embryonic segment addition with each molting before reaching the final adult number of segments.
 All true insects have eleven segments (often reduced in number in many insect species), but in Protura there are twelve, and in Collembola only six (sometimes reduced to only four).
 The appendages on the abdomen are extremely reduced, restricted to the external genitalia and sometimes a pair of sensory cerci on the last segment.

 Evolution and relationships

 The myriapods have traditionally been considered the closest relatives of the hexapods, based on morphological similarity.
 These were then considered subclasses of a subphylum called Uniramia or Atelocerata.
 In the first decade of the 21st century, however, this was called into question, and it appears the hexapods' closest relatives may be the crustaceans.

 The non-insect hexapods have variously been considered a single evolutionary line, typically treated as Class Entognatha, or as several lines with different relationships with the Class Insecta.
-In particular, the Diplura may be more closely related to the Insecta than to the Collembola (springtails) or the Protura.
-There is also some evidence suggesting that the hexapod groups may not share a common origin, and in particular that the Collembola belong elsewhere.
+In particular, the Diplura may be more closely related to the Insecta than to the Collembola (springtails).